petrkr/HT1621/README.md

 * `void print(long num)`
 Prints a signed integer between -99999 and 999999.
 Larger and smaller values will be displayed as -99999 and 999999

+* `void printCelsius(float num)`
+Prints a signed temperature between -999 and 9999 and appends the degree symbol.
+Larger and smaller values will be displayed as -999 and 9999.
+The precision is limited to 1 digit due to the fact that there is no dot on the left part of the display (it's used for the battery).

 * `void print(float num)`
 Prints a float with 3 decimals.

 * `void print(float num, int precision)`
 Prints a float with 0 to 3 decimals, based on the `precision` parameter.

+* `void print(char* str, bool leftPadded = false)`
+Prints a string.
+If `leftPadded` is true, the string will be left padded with spaces to fit the display.
+Not all characters are supported, only the ones that can be displayed on the display.
+Higher and lower case characters are ignored and the one that is the most clear between the two is used.
+Currenly not supporting: 'k' (unprintable???), 'v', 'w'. 'm' is printed in a funny way but looks like it's common notation.
+Symbols available: 	'°' (must use '*' but prints °), '|', '-', '_'.

 * `void noDisplay()`
 Turns off the display (doesn't turn off the backlight)